 FOR PROFESSIONALS WHO WORK WITH TEENAGERS

-This Information Session is for High School Principals, School Counsellors, Student Support Officers, Careers Advisers, Youth Workers, Allied Health Workers and professionals who work with teenagers.
-If you are a parent or a student commencing Yr 9 or 10 in 2021/2022, please visit our Open Day page.
+We regularly hold Information Sessions throughout the year aimed at High School Principals, School Counsellors, Student Support Officers, Careers Advisers, Youth Workers, Allied Health Workers and professionals who work with teenagers.
+If you are a parent or a student commencing Yr 9 or 10 in 2022/2023, please visit our Open Day page.

-If you know of any teenagers who you believe would benefit from the Gateway Community High experience and would like to know more about our school, please come along to one of our online Information Sessions (conducted via Zoom):
+There are currently no Info Sessions scheduled.
+If you know of any teenagers who you believe would benefit from the Gateway Community High experience and would like to know more about our school, please contact us and we can put you in touch with our Principal.

 In January 2021, Gateway Community High opened its doors to Year 9 and 10 students who will thrive outside the conventional schooling system.